dadi/api/docs/extensionApi.md

 ## Methods

-Serama's underlying server api is available at `app.api`
+The underlying server api is available at `app.api`

 This exposes the follwing methods -